TrevMcKendrick/blog/_posts/2013-05-29-startups-for-the-99.md

 title: Startups for the 99%
 category: blog
 ---
-If you’re like me you probably read..
+If you’re like me you probably read:

 [avc.com][1]
  [cdixon.org][2]